H33li/IR-Framework/README.md

 Cybersecurity incidents are increasingly common, and having a solid response plan can make all the difference.
 This framework aims to provide a clear, actionable approach to dealing with incidents, whether you’re new to cybersecurity or experienced in the field.

 ---

-Feel free to check it out and let me know if you have any feedback or questions!